 I like to grow pumpkins.
 My main reason is to feed them to my chickens and goats for worming, but I have other uses too.

 My family loves pumpkin baked goods and our dogs love pumpkin too.
 It is good for their coat.
 So I can pumpkins in order to make them all happy.
 It is easy enough to do, and it also ensures that nothing in our garden is wasted.

 You can preserve both white and sweet potatoes.
 I recommend trying them both.
 The reason is that they are so easy to grow, and they are good for you.

 So the easier we make eating the food that is good for us, the more likely we are to eat it.
 Not to mention, they taste great when canned.

-I had never heard of canning butter until I spoke with a lady at church about it.
+I had never heard of canning recipes for butter until I spoke with a lady at church about it.
 She said that any time that butter goes on sale she takes it home and cans it.

 You can actually take it one step further and make your own to can.
 But this has the potential of saving you a lot of money.